Find Affordable College Courses

 6 Yearly Graduations

 University of Iowa is the 7th most popular school in the nation for students seeking a doctor's degree in pharmaceutics and drug design.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,356 per year, while in-state graduate students, on average, pay $10,432 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to pharmaceutics and drug design majors at Iowa.
+The average in-state tuition for full-time undergraduates is $9,016 per year, while in-state graduate students, on average, pay $11,256 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in pharmaceutics and drug design from Iowa.

 #7